magepages/mpdocs/docs/catalog-permissions/index.md

 ## Notation

-- When you want to remove the extension, you should use composer to run the command: `bin / magento module: uninstall Mageplaza_ CatalogPermissions`
+- When you want to remove the extension, you should use composer to run the command: `bin/magento module:uninstall Mageplaza_ CatalogPermissions`
 - If you delete the extension manually, you need to delete `mpcp_isactive, mpcp_customergroup, mpcp_redirectto, mpcp_usecf_redirectto, mpcp_hideaction, mpcp_usecf_hideaction, mpcp_startdate, mpcp_enddate` attribute in the database.
   - Access the database to delete: Access to `eav_attribute` table.
 In the `attribute_code` column, find and delete the `mpcp_isactive, mpcp_customergroup, mpcp_redirectto attribute, mpcp_usecf_redirectto, mpcp_hideaction, mpcp_usecf_hideaction, mpcp_startdate, mpcp_enddate`.